thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 I gathered up my courage and proposed a *Feature Branching is Evil* session at SoCraTes France.
 You have to know, at the time, I did not have the confidence I have now to treat this subject.
 Besides, most attendees of such conference use feature branches.
 I was expecting some backfire.
-But my purpose in having that session was to gather as much feedback as possible from proponents of branching.
-The night before, I drafted in three hours a draft of my presentation.
+But the purpose of having this session was to gather as much feedback as possible from proponents of branching.
+The night before, I drafted in three hours a draft of the presentation.
 The session helped tremendously in organising my thoughts and producing the very first version for Continuous Delivery Conference NL.

 At Continuous Delivery Conference NL, I was scheduled as the last session of the